6 Minute Read

 The money class that will change your life!Get Started

 There is no positive side to credit card use.
-Even by paying the bill on time, you’re not beating the system.
+Even if you pay the bill on time, you’re not beating the system.
 The reality is: The average family today carries a balance of $16,048 in credit card debt.(2)

 Think about it for a second.
 When you open a credit card account, you’re likely to pay thousands of dollars in interest over the years as you carry a balance.
 Even if you promise to pay it off every month, all it takes is one lost or missed payment.
 If that happens, your interest rate skyrockets, you get slapped with fees and it dings your credit.
 Either way, you’ve gotten yourself into a big money mess.